 Download the PREP early warning app

 If you have a mobile number in Japan, you can set up your phone to receive text alerts about disasters.
 This includes ear-splitting warnings for large earthquakes, sent by the Japan Meteorological Agency.
 Tourists can download the Safety Tips app to receive emergency alerts.

 If you are lucky, the “jishin desu” (earthquake!) alert will arrive 20–30 seconds or more before the quake, giving you enough time to get out of bed or move away from that absurdly heavy bookcase you meant to secure.
 Sometimes, though, the alerts come just seconds before the earthquake, at the same time as it, or even after it, which is less than helpful.
 Sometimes there is no alert.
 And sometimes there is no earthquake.

-As back-up, we recommend downloading the Yurekuru Call app for your iPhone or Android device.
+As back-up, we recommend downloading the Yurekuru app (known as Prep on iOS) for your iPhone or Android device.
 You can choose a free or paid version, and set it to issue alerts for earthquakes of all sizes—even smaller ones—in whatever area you like.
 It provides a list of recently recorded quakes, so you can assess whether you did in fact just feel wobbling, or just had one too many a cup of sake.